papermachines/papermachines/README.md

 This project is a collaboration between historian [Jo Guldi](http://www.joguldi.com) and digital ethnomusicologist [Cora Johnson-Roberson](http://www.corajr.com), graciously supported by Google Summer of Code, the William F. Milton Fund, and [metaLAB @ Harvard](http://metalab.harvard.edu/).

-**NOTE:** Paper Machines now bundles Jython 2.7b1 to ensure broader compatibility.
-If you encounter problems using the extension, please create an issue describing what operating system and version of Java you have installed, and the nature of the issue.
+Note: if you encounter problems using the extension, please create an issue describing what operating system and version of Java you have installed, and the nature of the issue.

-Additionally, if you have Paper Machines 0.3.6 installed and wish to upgrade to Zotero 4.0, you will need to manually install the new version from <a href="http://www.papermachines.org/download/papermachines-0.4.10.xpi">here</a>.
-Paper Machines 0.4.x users will receive updates automatically.

 ## Prerequisites